HNTong/MSCPDPLab/README.md

      volume = {21},
      pages = {101286},
      year = {2023},
-     author = {Jiaqi Zou and Zonghao Li and Xuanying Liu and Haonan Tong},}
+     author = {Jiaqi Zou and Zonghao Li and Xuanying Liu and Haonan Tong}, }
 ```